lethain/staff-eng/src/markdown/stories/diana-pojar.md

 ___What two or three factors were most important in you reaching Staff?
 How have the companies you joined, your location, or your education impacted your path?___

- As I look back and contemplate on how I felt and thought about this when I was a junior engineer, the main factor to get to Staff Engineer is to actually believe that __YOU CAN DO IT__ and don’t let the impostrome syndrome win.
+As I look back and contemplate on how I felt and thought about this when I was a junior engineer, the main factor to get to Staff Engineer is to actually believe that __YOU CAN DO IT__ and don’t let the impostor syndrome win.

  In general, I’ve always tried to be very intentional with my career choices and usually I spend some time every year to think about what I’m doing and the areas of growth that I want to focus on.
 I’ve found this extremely valuable, because it makes me take a step back and assess what I am currently doing, to ask if I’m still growing in my current environment and think about new opportunities.